isomerpages/moe-presbyterianhigh/_dsa-exercise/DSA PERFORMING ARTS.md

 ##### SELECTION DETAILS

-Shortlisted candidates will be informed by 8 July to attend an audition and interview scheduled between 1 July and 31 August 2022 at Presbyterian High School.
+Shortlisted candidates will be informed by 15 July to attend an audition and interview scheduled between 3 July and 31 August 2023 at Presbyterian High School.&nbsp;

-Attendance is&nbsp;**compulsory**&nbsp;for shortlisted candidates.
+Attendance is compulsory for shortlisted candidates.

-_All auditions and interviews will be done in person._
+All auditions and interviews will be done in person.

 General Ability Test (GAT) and Higher Ability Selection Test (HAST) will not be included in our selection process.

 All applicants will be notified of results of application by email.
 Please see Timeline.

-**Please note that meeting all the criteria does not guarantee the student will be shortlisted/given an offer.**
+Please note that meeting all the criteria does not guarantee the student will be shortlisted/given an offer.

-The selection criteria and process for the talent areas will be updated by early Jun.
-For more information on DSA-Sec, please refer to the MOE website at&nbsp;[https://www.moe.gov.sg/dsa-sec](https://www.moe.gov.sg/dsa-sec)
+The selection criteria and process for the talent areas will be updated by 3 May 2023.
+For more information on DSA-Sec, please refer to the MOE website at&nbsp;[https://www.moe.gov.sg/dsa-sec](http://www.moe.gov.sg/dsa-sec)&nbsp;

-Students successfully allocated to their DSA-Sec schools will&nbsp;**NOT be allowed to participate in the annual S1 Posting to opt for secondary schools**&nbsp;, and are expected to honour the commitment to the allocated DSA-Sec school for the entire duration of the programme.
+Students successfully allocated to their DSA-Sec schools will NOT be allowed to participate in the annual S1 Posting to opt for secondary schools, and are expected to honour the commitment to the allocated DSA-Sec school for the entire duration of the programme.

-They will also&nbsp;**NOT be allowed to transfer to another school**&nbsp;after the release of the PSLE results.
+They will also NOT be allowed to transfer to another school after the release of the PSLE results.

 ##### DSA TIMELINE 2022